pop-team/pop-java/docs/troubleshooting.rst

 Error message: ``OBJECT_EXECUTABLE_NOTFOUND``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This exception occurred when the executable file is not found.
+This exception occurs when the executable file is not found.
 This might be
 due to a bad object map or the deletion of the object executable file.
 To fix
 this problem we should generate a new object map with the object executable.